agiledev-students-spring2024/1-project-proposal-team_is/README.md

 ## How?
 1) Our users create their user profiles by entering their personal information into the system.
 2) Our users to listen to specific songs chosen from the study (to allow for a fair mode of assessment).
+We will have to do statistical analysis to figure out which songs are the most relevant in what we are accomplishing.
 3) Our users will answer questions about the music they are listening to, along with other related ethical questions.
 4) We will analyze their song choice by applying our algorithms of assessment to their answers.
 5) After assessing their information, we will present their personality profile to the user.
 6) Their user profile will be updated to reflect the findings.
 The interactive profile will allow the individual to learn more about their music taste and how it relates to their personality.